Skip to main content

 • “Definitely not worth $15 though, it's just a little exploration platformer game that I don't think has any replay value.”

-• “There are a few extra things to do, but it's neither too interesting nor too boring, and there's no replay value, so once you do everything, playing the game again feels kind of hollow.”
+• “There's a few extra things to do but it's neither too interesting nor too boring, and there's no replay value, so once you do all the playing, the game again feels kind of hollow.”

 • “The 15€ price tag is a bit too steep in my opinion, since there is very little replayability and 100% achievements can be easily achieved in about 5 hours or even faster.”